Your Goal: Joy & tranquility with sustained attention.

 12: Access concentration.

+Gradually exposing your mind to momentum of letting go and the pleasant feeling found within it.
+Resting in the growing stillness and teaching your mind that letting go of control is safe.
 With gradual training in this way and slowly exposing your mind to what it fears, while softening/relaxing the effort of resistance, gradually, without strain, your mind will become comfortable with the above experience.

 The willingness of letting go of control during these samadhi states, is significantly enhanced by focusing on the sila aspect of the path and increasing your devotion by reflecting on and offering your heart & trust towards the Buddha, Dhamma and Sangha (suddha).
+It is perfectly safe to rest in these samadhi states, and many people have followed this same path over the last 2600 years including other meditators within the MIDL and Buddhist communities around you.

 This type of reflection is powerful for building trust and letting go within the mind.